phrohdoh/oraide/README.md

 ## project plan

-A suite of tools to aide in the development of [OpenRA]-based games.
+A suite of *tools* to aide in the development of [OpenRA]-based games.

+> OpenRA is a general-purpose [RTS] [game engine] with *strong modding support*.

+The goal of this project is not to produce [libraries] for developers, although that will happen, but to create tools (such as command-line applications, editor extensions, etc.) that reduce friction in game development.

 ## actual project status

-Allows you to [lex] [MiniYaml] into componentized, spanned lines for the purpose of [linting], or whatever else you can think of.
+Exposes functionality to [lex] [MiniYaml], a textual file format custom to OpenRA, into componentized, spanned lines which can be used to implement basic [linting], but not much else currently.

-Since lexing is implemented, the next piece of this library to implement is building a tree out of the lexed lines.
+See the "[running the code](##-running-the-code)" section of this file for more information.

+---

+Note that although half of the name "MiniYaml" is "Yaml", and the `.yaml` file extension is used, it **is not [YAML]**.

+Due to the fact that MiniYaml and YAML are indentation-based, syntax-highlighting a MiniYaml file as YAML generally works well enough.

 ## technologies used

 - the [Rust] programming language (see the [rust-toolchain] file for version info)
+  - [Cargo] for project management / building / etc
 - Microsoft's [Visual Studio Code] (some snippets in-tree)

 ## compiling the code